ashakhatri007/CeptreDocs/pages/Overview/CeptreTextBased.md

 ---

 ## Installing Ceptre
-You can download the Ceptre command line tool for Windows, macOS, or Linux [here](https://drive.google.com/drive/folders/0B6BJA78gViuAN3A0WlVkdXBjMk0?resourcekey=0-6HEBxccnrhn8TsEdxGiLiA&usp=sharing).
+You can download the Ceptre command-line tool for Windows, macOS, or Linux [here](https://drive.google.com/drive/folders/0B6BJA78gViuAN3A0WlVkdXBjMk0?resourcekey=0-6HEBxccnrhn8TsEdxGiLiA&usp=sharing).
 For OSx-based systems, you will have to set appropriate permissions for binary to run.

 ## Writing a Hello World Program
 The “Hello World” example of Ceptre (i.e. the smallest complete, runnable program with nontrivial behavior) is a program with two predicates and a single rule.
-We simulate a behavior wherein we apply simple rule of replacing `a` with `b`.
+We simulate a behavior wherein we apply the simple rule of replacing `a` with `b`.

 Start by creating a new text file called `HelloWorld.cep`.
 Add these lines to the file:
 ```